Detective Pikachu (film): Cast

-Additionally, Diplo appears as the DJ who performs at Sebastian's Pokémon arena.
+Additionally, Diplo appears as the disk jockey who performs at Sebastian's Pokémon arena while serving as its master of ceremonies.
+Abbie Murphy appears as Cynthia McMaster.
+Simone Ashley and Edward Davis appear as a couple whom Tim attempts to convince he has a talking Pikachu to.
 Ryoma Takeuchi, who provides the Japanese dubbed voice of Tim, has a cameo as a Pokémon Trainer in a video Tim watches.
 In a deleted scene, Rob Delaney appears as a co-worker of Tim at the insurance company.
-Ralph Foody and Michael Guido respectively appear as Johnny and Snakes, characters from the Home Alone film within a film Angels with Filthy Souls, via archive footage from the former film.
+Ralph Foody and Michael Guido respectively appear as Johnny and Snakes, characters from Home Alones film within a film Angels with Filthy Souls, via archive footage from the former film.

 Production

 Development

-The film was officially announced in July 2016, although Legendary Pictures were reported to be in talks as early as April of that year.
-The Pokémon Company and Letterman wanted to adapt Detective Pikachu because of their interest in making a film that focused on another character besides Ash Ketchum, the protagonist of the Pokémon animated TV series.
+Following a bidding war in April 2016 which resulted in Legendary Entertainment's acquisition of the film rights to Pokémon in, a live-action adaptation of Detective Pikachu was announced in July that same year, as a collaboration between Legendary and the Pokémon Company.
+The Pokémon Company and Rob Letterman wanted to adapt Detective Pikachu because of their interest in making a film that focused on another character besides Ash Ketchum, the protagonist of the Pokémon animated TV series.
 On the premise, Letterman stated, "The Pokémon Company, they've already made many, many movies of Ash, and they came to Legendary with this idea of using a new character.
 So when I came onboard, I was pitched this character of Detective Pikachu, and I fell in love with the story behind it."
 The idea of talking Pokémon originated from an early concept for the 1990s TV series, but was scrapped when the original game developer, Game Freak, was unsatisfied with the concept.
 The idea was revived for the 2016 Detective Pikachu spin-off game.
 Letterman said that they "spent a year designing all the characters ahead of shooting so that we could get it all right".

-On November 30, 2016, Rob Letterman was hired to direct the film, and the studio fast-tracked production to start in 2017.
-On August 16, 2016, Nicole Perlman and Gravity Falls creator Alex Hirsch were in negotiations with Legendary to write the screenplay.
+On November 30, 2016, Letterman was officially hired to direct the film, and the studio fast-tracked production to start in 2017.
+Earlier, on August 16, 2016, Nicole Perlman and Alex Hirsch were in negotiations with Legendary to write the screenplay.
 Later revisions were provided by Eric Pearson, Thomas McCarthy, Derek Connolly, Dan Hernandez, Benji Samit and Letterman.
-Ultimately, Hernandez, Samit, Letterman, and Connolly received screenplay credit, and with Hernandez, Samit and Perlman receiving "story by" billing.
+Ultimately, Hernandez, Samit, Letterman, and Connolly received screenplay credit, while Hernandez, Samit and Perlman received "story by" billing.